ksu-cs-textbooks/cis300/content/2-vs/_index.md

 +++
-title = "Chapter 1 Title"
+title = "Chapter 2 Visual Studio"
 date = 2018-08-24T10:53:05-05:00
 weight = 10
 chapter = true
-pre = "<b>1. </b>"
+pre = "<b>2. </b>"
 +++

 # Visual Studio®

-This chapter will guide you through the use of Visual Studio 2017 and GitHub to obtain start code for your assignments, build, test, and debug graphical applications and class libraries, and submit assignment solutions.
+This chapter will guide you through the use of Visual Studio 2019 and GitHub to obtain start code for your assignments, build, test, and debug graphical applications and class libraries, and submit assignment solutions.
 No attempt is meant to be exhaustive, as many of the features